12 questions to ask when hiring a global payroll provider

 4. Can you set up and wind down legal entities, register payrolls, deregister payrolls, and establish bank accounts?

-Although many providers claim to be specialists in all areas of international expansion and operations — from setting up bank accounts to winding down legal entities — some outsource the work to several suppliers.
-This causes a complex web of deliverables and failure points and can increase costs and risks.
+Although many payroll providers claim to be specialists in all areas of international expansion and operations from setting up bank accounts to winding down legal entities; some outsource the work to several suppliers.
+This can create a complex web of deliverables and potential failure points and can increase costs and risks.
 It’s beneficial to retain a supplier that can manage all aspects of your international expansion in-house.
+Vistra's Entity Management is a core pillar (one of three primary solutions).

 5. How do you ensure that our payrolls comply with any new or changing regulations in each country of operation?